 WordPress Discussion Settings – Tutorial

-This takes you to the ‘Discussion Settings’ page …
+This loads the ‘Discussion Settings’ screen in your browser …

 This tutorial uses the default WordPress installation settings to configure your discussion settings.
 We recommend configuring your discussion settings and options to suit your own needs.